Wildfires burn over 200,000 acres across Colorado

 CAMERON PEAK FIRE

 The Cameron Peak Fire is burning roughly 60 miles west of Fort Collins and 15 miles southwest of Redfeather Lakes.
-It started on August 13 and has grown to 22,845 acres and remains 0% contained.
+It started on August 13 and has grown to 23,022 acres and is now 5% contained.
 Critically dry fuels paired with hot, dry, and windy weather have been driving the rapid fire growth.
 The cause of this fire has not been determined.

 WILLIAMS FORK FIRE

-Sparking on August 14, the Williams Fork Fire has grown to 11,992 acres and is only 5% contained.
-The fire is burning 15 miles southwest of Fraser and has consistently been displaying extreme fire behavior, burning through intensive beetle kill in a relatively remote area.
+Sparking on August 14, the Williams Fork Fire has grown to 12,097 acres and is only 10% contained.
+The fire is burning 15 miles southwest of Fraser and has been burning through intensive beetle kill in a relatively remote area.
 Numerous campgrounds and homes have been evacuated in the area, and fire officials believe the blaze was human-caused.

 Copyright 2020 KJCT.
 All rights reserved.